How to throw a beatnik party

 Send them off with a smile

 Give everyone a page out of an old poem book to enjoy when they wake up the next morning.
-(Make copies, if you can’t bear to break up a vintage book, make copies.)
+(Make copies if you can’t bear to rip up a vintage book.)

 If you know your guests are big readers, they may appreciate a bookmark with signature and sketch of one of the Beat greats!